Attention Swifties: Taylor Swift Is Hosting Secret Sessions Again

 Are you ready for Taylor Swift 's secret sessions?!

-As the countdown continues for the release of Reputation on November 10, a few lucky fans were treated to a private album listening party with the "Look What You Made Me Do" singer.
+As the countdown continues for the release of reputation on November 10, a few lucky fans were treated to a private album listening party with the "Look What You Made Me Do" singer.

 According to several fan sites and social media users, Taylor hand-picked around 100 lucky guests to attend the intimate event in London where songs from the new album were played.